sodabrew/puppet-dashboard/README.markdown

 It can view and analyze Puppet reports, assign Puppet classes and parameters to nodes, and view inventory data and backed-up file contents.

-For full documentation, see the [Puppet Dashboard Manual](http://docs.puppetlabs.com/dashboard/manual).

 Dependencies
 ------------